Rafael Alberti: Early life

-The Puerto de Santa María at the mouth of the Guadalete River on the Bay of Cádiz was, as now, one of the major distribution outlets for the sherry trade from Jerez de la Frontera.
+El Puerto de Santa María at the mouth of the Guadalete River on the Bay of Cádiz was, as now, one of the major distribution outlets for the sherry trade from Jerez de la Frontera.
 Alberti was born there in 1902, to a family of vintners who had once been the most powerful in town, suppliers of sherry to the crowned heads of Europe.
 Both of his grandfathers were Italian; one of his grandmothers was from Huelva, the other from Ireland.
 However, at some point, while they were handing down the business to the next generation, bad management resulted in the bodegas being sold to the Osbornes.
 As a result, Alberti's father was no more than a commercial traveller for the company, always away on business, as the general agent for Spain for brands of sherry and brandy that had, before, only been exported to the UK.
-This sense of belonging to a “bourgeois family now in decline” was to become an enduring theme in his mature poetry.
+This sense of belonging to a "bourgeois family now in decline" was to become an enduring theme in his mature poetry.
 At the age of 10, he entered the Jesuit Colegio San Luis Gonzaga as a charity day-boy.
 During his first year, Alberti was a model student but his growing awareness of how differently the boarders were treated from the day-boys, together with the other ranking systems operated by the Jesuits, inspired in him a desire to rebel.
 In his memoirs, he attributes it to growing class conflict.
 He began to play truant and defy the school authorities until he was finally expelled in 1917.
-However, his family was then at the point of moving to Madrid which meant that the disgrace did not register on Alberti or his family as strongly as it might have done.
+However, his family was then at the point of moving to Madrid, which meant that the disgrace did not register on Alberti or his family as strongly as it might have done.

 The family moved to Calle de Atocha in Madrid in May 1917.
 By the time of the move, Alberti had already shown a precocious interest in painting.
 In Madrid, he again neglected his formal studies, preferring to go to the Casón del Buen Retiro and the Prado, where he spent many hours copying paintings and sculptures.
 It was as a painter that he made his first entries into the artistic world of the capital.
 For example, in October 1920, he was invited to exhibit in the Autumn Salon in Madrid.
 However, according to his memoirs, the deaths in 1920 in quick succession of his father, the matador Joselito, and Benito Pérez Galdós inspired him to write poetry.